Skip to main content

 Hunger Fact #2

-The Oregon Food Bank Network is made up of 21 regional food banks partnering with more than 1,400 free food markets, pantries, meal sites and delivery programs.
-The Network sources and distributes over 78 million meals worth of food (93 million pounds) each year — with an emphasis on fresh produce, dairy, protein and pantry staples.
+The Oregon Food Bank Network is made up of 21 regional food banks partnering with more than 1,200 free food markets, pantries, meal sites and delivery programs.
+Our strength is this Network, which sourced and distributed over 91 million meals worth of food (nearly 110 million pounds) last year — emphasizing fresh produce, dairy, protein and pantry staples.
 Many locations are shopping-style markets that allow families to select food that matches cultural and dietary needs.

 Hunger Fact #3